pulzze/autoflow-documentation/docs/ids/action-float-round/tooltip.md

-This Action is used to round a given floating-point number to the nearest integer.
+Rounds a floating-point number using variable precision